A Gallon of Scallops

 She says, My husband and I both enjoy an occasional vodka tonic, but we only buy tonic water made with cane sugar.

-During the pandemic, we order our groceries ahead of time and and pick them up at the curb.
+During the pandemic, we order our groceries ahead of time and pick them up at the curb.

 Sometimes I end up with an item we didn't mean to order or didn't want, so we leave these items with our neighbor who volunteers at our local food bank.

 Recently, we mistakenly received tonic water containing high-fructose corn syrup, which we try to avoid.
+My husband wants to donate it to the food bank.

-He reasons that there may be a food bank patron who appreciates a cocktail, but it strikes me as callous in a kind of let-themeat cake Marie Antoinette way.
+He reasons that there may be a food bank patron who appreciates a cocktail, but it strikes me as callous in a kind of let-the-meat cake Marie Antoinette-ish way.
+What should we do with it?

 If you're putting tonic water in a thing, that's a mixed drink.
+It's not a cocktail.

 Second of all, we're recording this in December.
+This is a time of desperate need.

-Food banks are absolutely slammed across the country with people.
+Food banks are absolutely slammed across the country with people

+who are living with food insecurity.
 Massive numbers of people have been just thrown into

 economic places they never expected to ever be in their lives.
+And the massive number of people

 were already relying on these food banks, and now there's less and less and less to go around, and we all know why.